aminssutt/GL02_Everywhere/README.md

 ## Installing

-1. Unzip de the repository file
+1. Unzip the repository file
 2. Open the folder GL02_Everywhere in terminal
 3. Run the command  `npm install`